Richieteng_'s avatar

 Even if such an attempt may disappoint them, yet once they enter a field they are truly avid for, the result will be rewarding.

-Probably each day for them is a holiday, and ordinary holidays, when they come, are grudged as an interruption from an absorbing vocation.
+Probably eEach day for them ismay feel like a holiday, and ordinary holidays, when they come, armay be grudged as an interruption in an absorbing vocation.
+Each day for them may feel like a holiday, and ordinary holidays, when they come, may be grudged as an interruption in an absorbing vocation.

 How many of us can say that we are not envious of their passion for their business?